arzwa/AdaptiveProposals/README.md

 )
 ````

-These are the proposal kernels:
+These are the proposal densities (kernels):

 ````julia
 map(proposal->proposal.kernel, proposals)